annaesvensson/yellow-publish/README.md

 [Start with a small example feature](https://github.com/datenstrom/yellow-newfeature) or [small example theme](https://github.com/datenstrom/yellow-newtheme) for Datenstrom Yellow.
 It's best to have a look at the code of some extensions in your `system/workers` folder.
 Make yourself familiar with our coding and documentation standards.
 Then you can dive into any extension and find a well-known structure in which you can quickly find your way around.
 For sophisticated extensions there's an [API for developers](https://datenstrom.se/yellow/help/api-for-developers).
 Typically an extension consists of the code, documentation and a screenshot.
 The [extension settings](#settings-extension) are stored in file `extension.ini`.
 These extension settings contain information about all the files that should be installed.
 Do you want to make an extension?
 Create a new repository on GitHub or Codeberg.

-If you have questions about GitHub or Codeberg, discuss it with the Datenstrom community.
+If you have questions about GitHub or Codeberg, discuss them with the Datenstrom community.

 ## How to announce an extension

 Tell others about your extension and [write an announcement](https://github.com/datenstrom/community/discussions/categories/write-an-announcement).
-Make sure your extension follows our coding and documentation standards.
-This is a great way to get feedback, to experiment with features and improve your extension.
+Make sure you have completed the [self-review checklist](self-review-checklist.md).
+This is a great way to get feedback and to experiment with features.
 Most extensions start as experimental.
 Over time you get a better understanding of what people need and can improve experimental extensions.
 Good technology is made for people.
 Review your extension from the perspective of the user.
 Imagine what the user wants to do and what would make their life easier.
 Remember to focus on people.
 Not on technical details and lots of features.

 If you want others to discover your extension, add the topic `datenstrom-yellow` to your repository.